JojiiOfficial/Triplink/README.md

 # Tripwire-reporter
-This is a client which parses the logs from [Tripwire](https://github.com/JojiiOfficial/Tripwire) and uploads the ips to a server.
-The logs form [Tripwire](https://github.com/JojiiOfficial/Tripwire) are in most cases webscanner who scan you or your server to make analytics or want to hack you.
-If you use this package, you can store scanner in a database automatically and block specific ip adderesses.
-This allowes you to sync those evil ips between multiple devices/server.
+This is a client which parses the logs from [Tripwire](https://github.com/JojiiOfficial/Tripwire) and uploads the IPs to a server.
+The logs from [Tripwire](https://github.com/JojiiOfficial/Tripwire) are in most cases webscanner who scan your machine(s) to make analytics or want to hack you.
+If you use this package, you can store scanner automatically in a database and block specific IP adderesses.
+This allowes you to sync those evil IPs between multiple devices/servers.
 In addition you can easily create/restore iptable and ipset backups.

 # Install
 Run